mjhoffm2/ReactTrainingTutorial/Part-2-%2D-Basic-Front-End-Application-Skeleton-with-React-and-Redux.md

     //Tell the TypeScript compiler what libraries we expect to exist
     //In this case, we expect the user's browser to have ES6 support (haha) and a dom
     //The idea is that we will polyfill anything additional that we use from es6 without needing our own type definitions for them
-    "lib": ["es6", "dom"]
+    "lib": ["es6", "dom"],

-    //By declaring the target to be ES6, this sets the compilation target for the typescript compiler.
-    //We don't need this to compile all the way down to ES3/5, webpack will handle that.
-    //In addition to setting the compilation target, this also causes ES6 modules to be used instead of CommonJS
+    //This causes ES6 modules to be used instead of CommonJS
-    //This is important since it enables webpack to do tree shaking optimizations (dead code removal) "target": "es6",
+    //This is important since it enables webpack to do tree shaking optimizations (dead code removal)
+    //This is different from the compilation target, which is still ES3 by default "module": "es6",

     //When setting "module": "es6", the typescript compiler defaults to the "classic" module resolution strategy
     //It is important that we use the "node" module resolution strategy instead